brainstormforce/wp-spectra/README.md

 ### x.x.x ###
 * Feature: Transform to - Added transform to option from Core Cover and Media & Text to Spectra Image.
 * Feature: Transform to - Added transform to option from Core Separator, Page Break and Spacer to Spectra Separator.
+* Feature: Transform to - Added transform to option from Core Buttons to Spectra Buttons.
+* Feature: Transform to - Added transform to option from Core Media & Text to Spectra Infobox.
 * Feature: Global - Added rename option in list view to customize Spectra block name.
 * Feature: Transform to - Added transform to option from Core Pullquote to Spectra Blockquote and Core List to Spectra Iconlist.
 * Fix: Container - Resolved style settings background overlay glictes.